Olympia (Manet): Purchase for France

 After being alerted by John Singer Sargent in 1888 that Manet's widow, Suzanne was apparently in financial difficulties and that she intended to sell the painting, possibly to an unknown American, Claude Monet became determined to acquire his friend's painting for France.
 He then launched a yearlong campaign to raise the 20,000 francs that was being asked for Olympia.
 The asking price was relatively low compared to prices paid by other artists.
-Around the same time, paintings by Jean-François Millet were sold for 750,000 francs. and by Ernest Meissonier for 850,000 francs.
+Around the same time, paintings by Jean-François Millet were sold for 750,000 francs and by Ernest Meissonier for 850,000 francs.
 Georges de Bellio best summed up the objectives of the campaign: "It (the subscription) will have the triple merit of being a just tribute to the memory of this poor dear Manet, of coming to the aid of his widow in a discreet way and finally of preserving for France a truly valuable work."

 Antonin Proust, both a childhood friend of Manet and a former arts minister was in favour of Manet's entry into the Louvre, but felt that this should be done through paintings other than Olympia.
 A misunderstanding in the press over the donation lead to Proust challenging Monet to a duel.
-Monet's "seconds", Théodore Duret and Geffroy, were able to soothe Proust who after a subsequent friendly meeting with Monet agreed to use his influence to convince the government to accept the painting.
+Monet's "seconds", Théodore Duret and Gustave Geffroy, were able to soothe Proust who after a subsequent friendly meeting with Monet agreed to use his influence to convince the government to accept the painting.